Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Results

-The effect of wind on wave shape is quantified by the time evolution of wave shape statistics---energy, skewness and asymmetry---for onshore and offshore wind~(\cref{fig:statistics_solitary}).
-We plot all cases for initial steepness $\epsilon = 0.1$ up to slow time $t \epsilon \sqrt{g h} k_E = 3$, corresponding to $3/\epsilon = 30$ wave-crossing times, $\sqrt{gh} k_E$.
+The effect of wind on wave shape is quantified by the time evolution of wave shape statistics --- energy, skewness and asymmetry --- for onshore and offshore wind~(\cref{fig:statistics_solitary}).
+We plot all cases for initial steepness $\epsilon = 0.1$ up to slow time $t \epsilon \sqrt{g h} k_E = 10$, corresponding to $10/\epsilon = 100$ wave-crossing times, $T_0 = 1/(\sqrt{gh} k_E)$.
 The unforced case ($P=0$) displays constant shape statistics and zero asymmetry, as expected.
 The normalized energy $E/E_0$ shows different growth/decay rates: the onshore wind ($P>0$) causes accelerating wave growth while the offshore wind ($P<0$) causes slowing wave decay (\cref{fig:statistics_solitary:a}).
+The energy of the unforced wave is virtually unchanged, with a normalized energy change of $1-E/E_0 = \num{-1e-13}$ at $t'_1 = 10$.
 The onshore (offshore) wind causes the wave to become more (less) skewed over time, with the normalized skewness nearly symmetric about unity with respect to $\pm P$.
 Finally, the onshore wind causes a backwards tilt and negative asymmetry while the offshore wind increases the asymmetry and causes a forward tilt, which was also seen in \cref{fig:snapshots_solitary}.
 Notice that $\abs{\As}$ is larger for onshore winds than offshore winds.
 Since the definitions of the skewness and asymmetry are insensitive to waveform scaling $\eta \to \lambda \eta$, this effect is not simply caused by the wave's growth/decay.
 Instead, the onshore wind generates a larger dispersive tail (\cref{fig:snapshots_solitary_tail}), which is the asymmetric wave component.